-While there are many incredible ways to use BlockCypher’s platforms, users are subject to restrictions of its use.
+While there are many incredible ways to use BlockCypher’s platforms, users are subject to restrictions on their use.
 Users or third parties of users will not be permitted to reverse engineer, decompile, disassemble, or make any attempts to discover its source code, object code, or the underlying structure, ideas, or algorithms.

-BlockCypher users may not modify, translate, or create derivative works that are based on the platform.
-Moreover, they may not copy, rent, lease, distribute, pledge, assign, transfer, or encumber rights to it either.
+BlockCypher users may not modify, translate, or create derivative works based on the platform.
+Moreover, they may neither copy, rent, lease, distribute, pledge, assign, transfer, or encumber rights to it.

-Users are also prohibited from using the service for timesharing or service bureau purposes or the benefit of a third party.
+Users are also prohibited from using the service for timesharing or service bureau purposes or for the benefit of a third party.
 In addition, users cannot remove or alter labels or proprietary notices from BlockCypher.
-They can only use the service in compliance with its terms and conditions, together with the applicable regulations and laws.
+They can only use the service in compliance with its terms and conditions and the applicable regulations and laws.

 Despite these restrictions, which are extremely fair to users, BlockCypher is undoubtedly a platform that encourages its customers to exercise their creativity to aid in its development.

-For those who are starting with the platform, it is free to begin with.
-If you do realize that you need a bigger plan, however, you will need to get in touch with BlockCypher to arrange for a suitable one for your needs.
+For those who are starting with the platform, it is free, to begin with.
+If you realise that you need a bigger plan, however, you will need to get in touch with BlockCypher to arrange a suitable one for your needs.
 There are a few things to consider when it comes to the fees.

 Customers who use BlockCypher and exceed the usage capacity based on their plan tier will not be able to access the platform until they settle their account.
 It’s that, or wait until the new month kicks in.

-Customers must pay their fees in advance, and the platform only accepts US Dollars for payment.
+Customers must pay their fees in advance, and the platform only accepts US dollars.

 Then those who take longer than 30 days to settle their accounts incur finance charges of around 1.5% per month together with the expenses for collection – if applicable.